 The Issuer is a holding company with no material, direct business operations.
 The principal assets of the Issuer are its equity interests in the Group Companies.
-The Issuer depends on its operating Group Companies to generate the funds necessary to meet its financial obligations, including its expenses as a publicly traded company and the payment of dividends.
-This fund generation from Group Companies is in the form of dividend distributions, loans, and other payments.
+The Issuer depends on its operating Group Companies to meet its financial obligations, including its expenses as a publicly traded company and the payment of dividends.
+This funds the Company receives from Group Companies is in the form of dividend distributions, loans, and other payments.

-Regarding Group Company dividend distributions, the amount and timing of such distributions will depend on the laws of the operating Group Companies' respective jurisdictions, their operating performance, as well as any financing arrangements entered into by the operating Group Companies which restrict their ability to distribute dividends.
+Regarding Group Company dividend distributions, the amount and timing of such distributions will depend, among other factors, on the laws of the operating Group Companies' respective jurisdictions, their operating performance, the decisions of other shareholders of such entities, any restrictions arising in connection with any anticipated actions from the rating agencies, as well as any financing arrangements entered into by the operating Group Companies which restrict their ability to distribute dividends.